Rewriting with Acyclic Queries: Mind Your Head: The Rewriting Problem

 Since it is well-known that $Q_1\contained Q_2$ if and only if $Q_1 \equiv Q_2 \land Q_1$, we conclude in the second step that the equivalence problem for Boolean conjunctive queries $Q_1,Q_2$ is \classNP-hard, even if $Q_1$ is acyclic.

-Finally, we reduce the latter problem to the rewriting problem.
+Finally, we reduce the equivalence problem with acyclic $Q_1$ to the rewriting problem.
 Let thus $Q_1$ and $Q_2$ be Boolean conjunctive queries.
 The input instance $(Q_1,Q_2)$ for the equivalence problem is mapped to an input instance for the rewriting problem by assigning $Q_1$ the role of the query and $Q_2$ the role of (the sole) view.

 The canonical rewriting, if it exists, consists only of the single atom $Q_2()$, since $Q_2$ is a Boolean query.
 Thus, there is a $Q_2$-rewriting of $Q_1$ if and only if $Q_1$ is equivalent to $Q_2$.
 This reduction establishes that $\rewrprobk[3]{\CQ^0}{\ACQ}{\CQ}$ is \classNP-hard.
 For the \classNP-hardness of $\rewrprobk[3]{\ACQ^0}{\CQ}{\CQ}$, the roles of $Q_1$ and $Q_2$ are simply swapped in the last reduction.